michaeljdeeb/daily-programmer/README.md

 - [Week #158](Week%20158)
     - [The Torn Number](http://www.reddit.com/r/dailyprogrammer/comments/230m05/4142014_challenge_158_easy_the_torn_number/) [Easy]

-If you have any suggestions/feedback feel free to [contact me](http://michaeljdeeb.com/contact.html)
+Ruby isn't something I'm used to, so if you have any suggestions/feedback feel free to [contact me](http://michaeljdeeb.com/contact.html)